Shane32/VisualRegressionTestingSample/README.md

 3. Fix image references within tests.
 Images need to render within the tests properly.

 4. No changes to the source code of the components that need to be tested.
-In this sample, that means no changes to `<App>`, `<ControlApp>`, `index.html`, or their dependencies (the CSS/SASS files or images) are allowed.
+In this sample, that means no changes to components (e.g. `<App>`), `index.html`, or their dependencies (the CSS/SASS files or images) are allowed.

 ## Notes